linus-berg/APC/Compose/README.md

 ```

 > [!NOTE]
-> The export of `DOCKE_HOST` need to be set in the terminal before you run
+> The export of `DOCKER_HOST` need to be set in the terminal before you run
 > `docker-compose`.
 The `podman` service is persistent though, and will survive
 > reboots.